Venallanaj/CSS-Under-the--Hood/README.md

 The Cascade:
 A cascade is a structure or a process that rules out different conflicting rules to decide the ultimate winning rule that will be applied to an element.

-The cascade following the three key rules inthe following order of privilege:
+The cascade following the four key rules inthe following order of privilege:

 ** Importance** // has the highest privilege
 ** Specificity**// has a liitle privilege than that A measure of how specifice a selector is.